 Be used to is used to express that a situation is not new or strange, or is no longer new or strange.
 You have experienced it many times.

-I’m not used to listening to loud music.
+I‘m not used to getting up early.

 Get used to is used to express that an action/situation becomes less strange or new, or becomes more comfortable.

 Staff will have to get used to a new way of working.